sassoftware/restaf-demos/README.md

     endPoint: <set this to our aureai resource url if provider is azureai>
   },
   // leave the next 4 items as is - explained in the document
-  assistantid: '0', //leave it as is for now
+  assistantid: 'NEW', //leave it as is for now
   assistantName: "SAS_ASSISTANT",
-  threadid: '-1', // Ignore this for now
+  threadid: 'NEW', // Ignore this for now
   domainTools: {tools: [], functionList: {}, instructions: '', replace: false},

   // fill in the host and token to authenticate to Viya